 |High risk of hypersensitivity (~6% of patients)||Presence of at least one *57:01 allele (reported as "positive" on a genotyping test)||*57:01/*X c *57:01/*57:01||Significantly increased risk of abacavir hypersensitivity||Abacavir is not recommended||Strong|

-a Rating scheme described in the supplementary data
+a Rating scheme described in the 2012 Supplement

-b See the supplementary data for estimates of genotype frequencies among different ethnic/geographic groups
+b See the 2012 Supplement for estimates of genotype frequencies among different ethnic/geographic groups

 c *X = any HLA-B genotype other than *57:01.